-Projects proposed in this Draft RP/EA are intended to compliment restoration and management activities implemented by state, federal, and NGO agencies active within the Terrestrial and Aquatic Project Areas.
-These agencies, in coordination with the Trustees (collectively "Project Partners"), will work to establish local work crew(s), and prioritize site specific opportunities that meet the objectives outlined within this Draft RP/EA.
+Projects identified in this Final RP/EA are intended to compliment restoration and management activities implemented by state, federal, and NGO agencies active within the Terrestrial and Aquatic Project Areas.
+These agencies, in coordination with the Trustees (collectively "Project Partners"), will work to establish local work crew(s), and prioritize site specific opportunities that meet the objectives outlined within this Final RP/EA.
 The Project Partners will work collaboratively to coordinate restoration activities on private lands with interested landowners in the Project Areas.